Write the Funding Request Section of Your Business Plan

 - If you are looking forward to selling, mention how it will affect the investors.

 - And then, finally, mention the exit strategy.
-Your exit strategy includes how you will transfer the business ownership at the end.
+Your exit strategy includes how you will transfer the business ownership.